 Drinking Water 1-2-3 Academy

-Participants will learn from local experts and their peers on how to better manage their drinking water systems.
+Participants at the April 17 event in Joliet learned from local experts and their peers on how to better manage their drinking water systems.

 The goals of the Academy include: